 3. Encourages you to focus on user experience

 Speaking of your web experience, a core element of SEO that continues to grow in necessity is optimizing user experience.
-Google is prioritizing user experience as a ranking factor in 2021 and will leverage their new Core Web Vitals alongside previous factors like page speed to help determine if you are providing a valuable interaction or not.
+Google started prioritizing user experience as a ranking factor in 2021 and will continue to leverage their new Core Web Vitals alongside previous factors like page speed to help determine if you are providing a valuable interaction or not.
 Featured Snippets and other in-search elements also leverage this idea, by pulling answers, images, and other valuable information onto the search page itself.

 For businesses, this just means that you need to focus on the needs of your customers.
 What do they want to know?
 What would they want to do next?
 What other information, resources, or services can you provide them?